shubbesha/Website_browsing_behaviour_analysis/README.md

 # Website-customer-behavior-analysis
+Problem: The client is an online ecommerce player.
+They have shared a user-level log data for their browning behaviour (Timestamp, UserID and website section visited).
+You have been provided with the final conversion data too (Timestamp, UserID, Products purchased in the transaction, Overall cart value)

-The data is provided with Timestamp, UserID and website section visited and conversion data that includes Products Purchased and Overall cart value.
-Required task is to build features and model on the provided data of users to calculate a score/rank for conversion probability of that user.
+Task: Based on this data you are required to build features and model on these characterstics of users to calculate a score/rank for conversion probability of that user.